vishvjeet-thakur/ChatGPT-Clone-/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## �� Acknowledgments

-- Groq for fast AI inference
-- Vercel for Next.js framework
-- Clerk for authentication
-- Uploadcare for file handling
-- Monaco Editor for code editing
-- Tailwind CSS for styling

 ## 📞 Support